Politics professor counters Willie Jackson's 'one person, one vote' argument

 Because the results of US federal elections have become increasingly perverse of late, American democracy has entered the 'flawed' category in many people's estimates, including that of the influential weekly magazine The Economist.

-It is hard to believe that Willy Jackson was indifferent to the election of Donald Trump as US President on a minority of the popular vote, and would really want to argue that the US is no less of a democracy as a result.
+It is hard to believe that Willie Jackson was indifferent to the election of Donald Trump as US President on a minority of the popular vote, and would really want to argue that the US is no less of a democracy as a result.

 The rights of non-residential property owners to vote in local elections in New Zealand are a tricky topic.
 Only one vote per property is allowed.
 Within any local government area, all votes remain of equal value.
 But if a person owns multiple properties across local Councils, they can cast more than one vote, but for different Councils.